Xilinx/FPGA_as_a_Service/k8s-fpga-device-plugin/full-tutorial.md

 You can add any number of folders with any contents you need for your server to work.

-The **xilinxatg/aws-fpga-verify:20200131**  on docker hub is the base image as mentioned earlier.
+Here we use **xilinxatg/aws-fpga-verify:20200131**  on docker hub as the base image mentioned earlier.
 In this example, the folder  **server**  will be added to an example location **/opt/xilinx/k8s/** in the docker image.

 `#touch Dockerfile  `